lyndskg/eli5-chrome/README.md

 - **Documentation:** Help improve the README.md or add more detailed documentation to the project.

-By contributing to ELI5 Explorer, you can make the internet a more accessible and informative place for users of all ages and backgrounds.
+By contributing to `eli5-chrome`, you can make the internet a more accessible and informative place for users of all ages and backgrounds.

 We invite you to contribute to `eli5-chrome`'s growth and make the internet a more comprehensible space.\